 Art has helped me navigate depression and there were moments where the depression and anxiety made me ineffective.
 So, to be able to do the art and watch myself go through and express or at least ease off some of the pressure within me has helped.
 It also teaches me to trust myself and to have faith in the process.
 And in everything else.
 My life is a line.
 Everyone’s life is a line.
 The curvier, the more interesting I hope.

-Art has given me a platform to express myself, for when words aren’t right or enough I don’t have the right words.
+Art has given me a platform to express myself, for when the words aren’t right or enough.